-- support for northern artists, organizations, and communities;
+- support for northern artists, organizations and communities;

-- self-determination and sovereignty of Indigenous peoples.
+- self-determination and the sovereignty of Indigenous peoples.

 The Summit in Whitehorse, Yukon